abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 What are functors
 ===

-More useful than isomorphisms, which are two-way connections between categories, are one-way connections between them, which we will examine next.
+Much more abundant than isomorphisms, which are two-way connections between categories, are one-way connections between categories, which we will examine next.
 As you might have guessed, those are called functors.

+They are more abundant than isomorphisms because each isomorphism is also a functor (actually two functors).

 *Functors* work like this - a functor between two categories (let's call them **A** and **B**) consists of one function that maps the *objects* of **A** to the objects of **B** and one function that maps all *morphisms* of **A** to morphisms of **B** in a way that preserves the structure of the category.

 ![Functor](functor.svg)

-Let's go through each component of the definition.
+Let's go through each component of this definition.

 Object function
 ---

-Firstly, we have a function between the categories' objects, or between the categories' *underlying sets*, as you might put it.
-These are just regular old functions, so the definition from chapter 1 applies.
+Firstly, we have a function between the categories' objects.
+These are just regular old functions, so the definition from chapter 1 applies here.

 > A function is a relationship between two sets which matches each element of one set, called the *domain* of the function, with exactly one element from another set, called the converse domain, or the *codomain* of the function.

+Formally, this component of the functor can be defined as a function between the categories' *underlying sets*.

 ![Functor for objects](functor_objects.svg)